phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 - and we can write these 64-bit registers directly to memory using `mov qword` (quad word)

 ## Whats next?
 It's time to leave assembly behind[^leave_assembly_behind] and switch to some higher level language.
-We won't use any C or C++, not even a single line.
+We won't use any C or C++ (not even a single line).
 Instead we will use the relatively new [Rust] language.
 It's a systems language without garbage collections but with guaranteed memory safety.
 Through a real type system and many abstractions it feels like a high-level language but can still be low-level enough for OS development.

 [Rust]: https://www.rust-lang.org/